All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Nice Girl: She's a real sweetheart in both personality and looks.

-- Our Angels Are Different: She isn't technically an angel, but looks a lot like one: her looks (pink dress, long blonde hair, sandals, wings...) make Sanji mistake her for an angel when the Straw Hats meet her.
+- Our Angels Are Different: She isn't technically an angel, but looks a lot like one: her looks (pink dress, long blonde hair, sandals, wings...) lead Sanji to mistake her for an angel when the Straw Hats meet her.

 - Pink Is Feminine: Wears a pink dress as part of her regular uniform.